googlefonts/how-to-hint-variable-fonts/README.md

 As an example, my own solution to this, is to use an old-school method.
 Set the character set (`ctrl + 9`) to order the glyphs by Glyph ID, which shows all glyphs in font. (`Tools > Options > Settings > Access Glyph by index`).
 Set the Character set to a comfortable size for printing or take a screen shot, and save this file as ‘Hinting Worksheet’.
 Use this file to markup every finalized, hinted glyph as you progress through the editing and proofing.

-A color-coded system is shown here as an example of marking each glyph as having final hinted code, being edited, and being proofed.
+A color-coded system is shown here as an example of marking each glyph as having final hinted code,  edited, and proofed.
 In this example (Open Sans), there are four general categories for glyphs that need hinting and proofing.

 1. **Unique glyphs** _(This can involve: Reviewing the Autohinter’s code, editing and fine tuning, or hinting from scratch.)_